 Don’t use dry vermouth

 Keep in mind that Kina Lillet, Lillet Blanc, and Cocchi Americano are not interchangeable with dry vermouth.
 You can’t substitute with a dry vermouth here.
 A martini variation that is made with dry vermouth is the Gibson.
+There’s also the traditional dry Gin Martini if you want to keep things classic.

 If you’ve mixed more than a couple of classic cocktails, you’ve probably learned that cocktails made with only spirits, liqueurs, and syrups should be stirred instead of shaken.
 Drinks that incorporate juices, cream, or eggs are usually shaken.

-The reason that stirring is preferred to shaking with drinks like martinis is that shaking tends to make for a more diluted (read: watered down) drink.
+The reason that stirring is preferred to shaking with drinks like martinis is that shaking tends to allow for a more diluted (read: watered down) drink.
 It also adds aeration and tiny ice chips to the finished cocktail, which you may or may not like.

 Aeration and a light froth are wonderful in a cocktail with juice like a Daiquiri, but not as much in an all-spirits drink.
 Stirring will instead lend a smoother, more enjoyable mouthfeel.

-So the Vesper should be stirred, right?
-Well, maybe not.
+Yes.
+But also, maybe not.
 It’s up to you.
 Here’s why shaking a Vesper actually makes sense:

 It’s a giant, booze-forward drink.
 The added dilution from shaking may make it more palatable, especially if you’re not accustomed to spirit-forward cocktails.
 But you’ll definitely want to fine strain the drink to avoid those pesky little ice shards that float on top.